alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 that bring about such a situation over time.
 The main point is that companies tend to specialise by moving towards the high-end of their favoured markets.
 This leads to shedding various in-house capabilities that don't suit such a migration upmarket.
-Invariably when companies find themselves lacking the requisite expertise, they struggle to fill it quickly.
+When companies invariably find themselves lacking the requisite expertise, they struggle to fill it quickly.
 Thus when disruptive innovations precipitously subsume their previously favoured markets, well managed companies almost always go extinct.